jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/auto-completion%7Cmanaging_the_auto-completion_module/delete%7Cdeleting_an_auto-completion_item%7C5.md

-Use this API to remove the auto-completion item.
+Use this API to remove an auto-completion item.

 **Requirement:** OpenSearchServer v1.5